 Pizza may have been introduced to South America by Italians, but Uruguayan Pizza has its own flair.
 Rather than a circular pie, pizza in Uruguay is square.
 There are numerous choices when it comes to toppings, many of which are meat products, like pancetta.
 No matter the toppings, we ate an absurd about of pizza in Montevideo!

 While in Uruguay, we loved eating empanadas as a quick lunch or snack on-the-go.
 Empanadas are a great budget option for eating in Montevideo.
 The small dough pouches are prepared with an assortment of fillings.
 Most common are carne (meat) and jamon y queso (ham and cheese), but we tried empanadas with egg, chicken and pancetta, too.

-However, not all empanadas are savory; sweet empanadas filled with fruit or chocolate and are popular Uruguay desserts.
-Empanadas are often found in bakeries, but there are entire shops dedicated solely to empanadas.
+However, not all empanadas are savory; sweet empanadas filled with fruit or chocolate are popular Montevideo, Uruguay desserts.
+Empanadas are often found in bakeries, but there are entire shops in Montevideo dedicated solely to empanadas.